Radiation therapy uses high-energy x-rays or particles to destroy cancer cells or slow their growth.

-In LDR brachytherapy, the radiation sources are usually left in place for between 1 and 4 days at a time.
-The patient needs to stay immobile to keep the radiation sources from moving during treatment, and so she is usually kept in the hospital on strict bed rest.
-More than one treatment may be necessary.
+In LDR brachytherapy, the radiation pellets are usually left in for 1 to 4 days at a time.
+The patient needs to stay very still to keep the applicator from moving during treatment, so they're usually kept in the hospital on strict bed rest.
+More than one treatment may be needed.

 In HDR brachytherapy, the radiation is more intense.
-Each dose takes a very short period of time (usually less than an hour), and the patient can return home the same day.
-For uterine cancers, HDR brachytherapy is often given weekly or even daily for at least 3 doses.
+It's given the same way as LDR, but a higher dose of radiation is given over hours instead of days.
+Because the applicator is in for a shorter period of time, you can usually go home the same day.
+For uterine cancers, HDR brachytherapy is often given daily or weekly for a total of about 3 doses.

 Short-term side effects of radiation therapy include:

 Skin changes in the treated area can look and feeling sunburned.
 As the radiation passes through the skin to its target, it might damage the skin cells.
 This can cause irritation that ranges from mild redness to permanent discoloration or skin darkening.
 The skin might release fluid, which can lead to infection, so care must be taken to clean and protect the area exposed to radiation.